rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="1080" height="574" alt="image" src="https://github.com/user-attachments/assets/9333609d-4411-48a3-a1c2-fd487d202b11" />

 Query 1 — This query allows the tournament management system to view all registered players alongside their current registration status.
+It retrieves a list of every player along with their registration status by joining together the Players and Registration table using the player_id.
+It merges the players personal information along with their registration records in which, if a player has more than one registration such as “Pending” or “Inactive”, it appears multiple times on the system.
 This information can be used to quickly identify who is actively participating, pending approval, or inactive across all tournaments.